Prinznahiii/Prinznahiii/README.md

-- 👋 Hi, I’m @Prinznahiii
+👋 Hi, I’m @Prinznahiii

-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning on Coursera
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me ...
+- 📫 How to reach me: [nahomtesh.t@gmail.com  ]
-- 😄 Pronouns: ...
+- 😄 Pronouns: [He/Him]
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: [I love coding ]

 <!---
 Prinznahiii/Prinznahiii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.